 - 1.5 ltr water

-- 6 Tbsp golden caster sugar
+- 6 Tbsp golden caster sugar or regular caster sugar

 - 1 Tbsp vanilla sugar *see Recipe Notes below